Professional Baseball Spirits: Pro Yakyū Spirits 5

-Improvements and Additions
+Improvements and additions

 On the PlayStation 3 version of Pro Yakyū Spirits 5, the game saw many small improvements.
 The graphics were enhanced further from the previous incarnation, but the major fixes were in the gameplay.
-First of all, the load times that plagued the previous game were fixed, meaning less of the "black screens" that ere used for short load times in PYS4.
+The load times that plagued the previous game were fixed, meaning less of the "black screens" that were used for short load times in PYS4.
 The game also has more of a television-style presentation, new animations for slap hits, and a new meter that tells players what pitch the CPU batter is expecting.

 The new mode in PYS5 which replaces the MVP Mode in the previous game is Stardom Mode.
 It plays like a full-fledged Career Mode, where a player can either take control of an existing player or create their own player to go through a maximum of 20 years of play.
 Experience points are distributed on how well the player does in his at-bat.

 Pro Yakyū Spirits 5 Kanzenban

-On December 4, 2008, Konami released a new, updated version of Pro Yakyū Spirits 5, with the subtitle "Kanzenban," which means "Perfect Version."
-Priced at 8000 yen (US$88) and released on both the PlayStation 2 and PlayStation 3, Kanzenban touted many improvements over the original as a post-season version of the game.
+An updated version of the game with the subtitle Kanzenban, which means Perfect Version, was released in December 2008.
+Released on both the PlayStation 2 and PlayStation 3, Kanzenban touted many improvements over the original as a post-season version of the game.
 For instance, every player who appeared in a game in the 2008 NPB season for all 12 teams was included on each team's roster, there were new player animations, enhanced artificial intelligence, and also small improvements to graphics (foreign players, for example, no longer look generic and have their actual swings), online play, baserunning, and fielding.

-Kanzenban marked the first time since Pro Yakyu Spirits 2004 Climax that a PYS game had been re-made for a post-season version, similar to that of the "Ketteiban" games in Pro Yakyu Spirits' sister series, Jikkyou Powerful Pro Yakyuu.
+Kanzenban marked the first time since Pro Yakyu Spirits 2004 Climax that a PYS game had been re-made for a post-season version, similar to that of the "Ketteiban" games in Pro Yakyu Spirits sister series, Jikkyou Powerful Pro Yakyuu.

 Pro Yakyū Spirits 6

-Professional Yakyuu Spirits 6 (プロ野球スピリッツ6, Pro Yakyū Spirits 6) is a baseball simulation video game developed by Konami and PawaPuro Productions for the PlayStation 2 and PlayStation 3 that was released on July 16, 2009.
+Professional Baseball Spirits 6 (プロ野球スピリッツ6, Pro Yakyū Spirits 6) is a baseball simulation video game developed by Konami and PawaPuro Productions for the PlayStation 2 and PlayStation 3 that was released on July 16, 2009.

-New Features
+New features

 The new major mode in the game for this season is the World Baseball Classic mode.
 Upon booting the game, the first menu is to decide whether the player wants to play the WBC mode or the regular Pro Yakyuu Spirits game.
-The rosters are accurate for all WBC teams, and it is possible to play an entire tournament as any of the 16 teams.
+The rosters are accurate for all WBC teams, and is possible to play an entire tournament as any of the 16 teams.

 Pro Yakyū Spirits 2010

-Professional Yakyuu Spirits 2010 (プロ野球スピリッツ2010, Pro Yakyū Spirits 2010) is a baseball simulation video game developed by Konami and PawaPuro Productions for the PlayStation 2, PlayStation 3 and PlayStation Portable that was released on April 1, 2010.
+Professional Baseball Spirits 2010 (プロ野球スピリッツ2010, Pro Yakyū Spirits 2010) is a baseball simulation video game developed by Konami and PawaPuro Productions for the PlayStation 2, PlayStation 3 and PlayStation Portable that was released on April 1, 2010.